19 Perennial Plants For Florida Garden Spaces

 Shooting Star is a perennial, fast growing plant, does well in partial shade, prefers well-drained soil.

-A shrub plant well-known among Florida homeowners, a shooting star is another perennial for you to consider.
+A shrub well-known among Florida homeowners, shooting star is another perennial for you to consider.
 Once it gets going, it’s fast-growing, so be prepared for regular pruning.
 Otherwise, it can get rather unruly.

 You don’t have to worry if your shooting star doesn’t get full sun, as this plant will still do well in partial shade.
 Shooting stars need to be watered every week.
 They also require monthly fertilization to keep your plant healthy, and they prefer well-drained soil.